 Q4) What are this book's bookshelf neighbours?

 As you can see from the picture above, this one is currently sandwiched in between my Penguin Modern Classics edition of Vladimir Nabokov's Lolita and Dave Cullen's non-fiction Columbine.
 My books are pretty mixed up at the moment, because I basically only have this one bookcase and currently own a good...
 700 books?
 Maybe more?
-When we first moved I filled the bookcase with stuff that might be good for R.I.P.
-VIII - horror, crime and paranormal novels, mostly - but on Tuesday I took a lot of those off and replaced them with a mixture of books that I want to read over the next couple of months.
+When we first moved I filled the bookcase with stuff that might make good Halloween reading - horror, crime and paranormal novels, mostly - but on Tuesday I took a lot of those off and replaced them with a mixture of books that I want to read over the next couple of months.
 Having them jumbled up makes it more fun picking my next one!

 This will be my first John Scalzi book.
 I'm ashamed to say that I thought maybe he was a debut novelist, but it turns out he's already a hugely successful blogger and science fiction writer with a range of projects and books to his name, AND he's done a fair bit of fundraising for various charities as well.
 If Redshirts is as fantastic as Katie says it is (which is why I bought it - no pressure, or anything!) then I'm sure it won't be my last Scalzi reading experience...
 Some of his other books sound interesting, and I might check out his blog too!